mhinz/vim-galore/README.md

 language](https://golang.org).
 The indentation is pretty opiniated, it even comes with a filter called `gofmt` for indenting Go source code properly.
-So plugins for Go often provide helper commands called `:Fmt` that basically do `%!gofmt`, so they indent all lines in the file.
+So plugins for Go often provide helper commands called `:Fmt` that basically do `:%!gofmt`, so they indent all lines in the file.

-Related help: `:h filter`
+People often use `:r !prog` to put the output of prog below the current line, which is fine for scripts, but when doing it on the fly, I find it easier to use `!!ls` instead, which replaces the current line.

+    :h filter
+    :h :read!

 #### MatchIt